ClusterWS/ClusterWS-Builder/README.md

             "moduleResolution": "node",
             // if you enable declaration it will be built in dist folder and bind together "declaration": true,
-            "declarationDir": "./src/"
+            // if you dont provide declarationDir types dir will be ./node_modules/ts-builde/types/ "declarationDir": "./src/"
         },
         "files": [